NeoCharge/neocharge.github.io/index.md

 ### [Try our alpha release now](installation.md)!

-<strong>Important Note:<\strong> Please read the Application Walkthrough on the Installation page before using the app.
+<strong>Important Note:</strong> Please read the Application Walkthrough on the Installation page before using the app.
 It will provide the Device ID you must use when you setup your account.